Lady Jane Productions

 1:00 p.m. to 3:00 p.m.

-Assiniboine Park English Garden; Winnipeg, MB
+Assiniboine Park Garden at The LEAF; Winnipeg, MB

 Admission by recommended donation: $10 / adult 18+; $5 / Youth 13-17; Children 12 and under free